clerusync/Clerusync/README.md

 *  Mobile applications with meaningful utility
 *  AI-powered features that enhance everyday workflows

-From note-taking systems to atmospheric games, we explore the intersection of **technology, creativity and human experience**.
+From note-taking systems to atmospheric video games, we explore the intersection of **technology, creativity and human experience**.

 ---